-My artistic practice is predominantly research-based and takes the form sculpture and video installations as well as of image and text-based works.
+My artistic practice is predominantly research-based and takes the form of sculpture and video installations as well as of image and text-based works.
 I am concerned with the narratives through which history is constructed and imparted in public space, museums and media.

 Rather than to develop self-contained finalized ‘works’, I would like to initiate continuous processes, that take effect in a multitude of contexts.
-The practice of exhibiting is therefore not an end in itself, but should rather be understood as processual, generating provisional arrangements, that can be reflected and added on to, sparking dialogue with an among the audience.
+The practice of exhibiting is therefore not an end in itself, but should rather be understood as processual, generating provisional arrangements, that can be reflected and added on to, sparking dialogue with and among the audience.

 In my long-term research project on catastrophe modelling, I am investigating how historical as well as future catastrophic events are visualized and imparted, commemorated and predicted using different types of models.
 This includes physical miniature models and simulations as well as digital visualizations and animations.
 Results have been shown in a solo exhibition in Tokyo (‘Modeling Catastrophe – A Test Arrangement’, Studio 1-8-5, 2013) and in group exhibitions (e.g. at ‘Distant Observations.
 Fukushima in Berlin’, Kunstraum Kreuzberg/Bethanien, 2015).

 Florian Goldmann is a visual artist and researcher based in Berlin, Germany.
 He studied sculpture and media art in Edinburgh, Athens and Berlin, graduating in 2012 with the publication of ‘Flexible Signposts to Coded Territories’, in which the graffiti of football fans in Athens is analyzed for its potential function as a system of fluid signage.